7 Best DJI Remotes of 2026

 ADVANTAGES

-1000-nit screen
+1000-nit brightness

-4K video playback
+4K playback support

-Third-party app support
+Third-party app compatible

 LIMITATIONS